 There was a total of 20,930 moderate income households in Raleigh.
 Among these households, 560 (2.7%) reported experiencing at least one of the four housing problems.
-There is no disproportionately greater need among groups; however, Hispanic households had the highest percentage, with 7.6% experiencing at least one severe housing problem.
+There is no disproportionately greater need among the racial and ethnic groups; however, Hispanic households had the highest percentage, with 7.6% experiencing at least one severe housing problem.